machineagency/science-jubilee/docs/building/building_tools.md

 ### Parking Post

 Jubilee tools are parked on the rear rail of the machine.
 To hold the tool when it's not in use, any tool will need a parking post.
 Several sizes already exist to accommodate tools of varying widths.
-More info [here](https://jubilee3d.com/index.php?title=Parking_Post).

 ```{figure} _static/parking-post.png
 :scale: 50 %